Affidavit: High School Football Players Laughed, Videoed During Brutal Sexual Assault Of Teammate

 Investigators have received conflicting stories about what actions were taken by school officials.

 One thing certain is that the police were not brought in until five days after the original conversation between the girl and Bittle.
 High School Principal Terry Adams, Bittle, and football coach Loren Montgomery met with Bixby police officer Brian Toney October 31, keeping the superintendent out of the loop.
-The affidavit indicates Wood had not given approval to contact the police, despite the information the officials had obtained during an internal investigation.
+The affidavit indicates Wood had not given his approval to contact the police, despite the information the officials had obtained during an internal investigation.

 The officials told the officer Wood would not allow them to contact police until November 2.
 When Wood finally gave them the OK, the documents said, he ordered them to contact one particular officer.